 - Alka-seltzer tablets

 Now that Phoenix temperatures are reaching 109 degrees (ick!), drinking lots of water is very important.
 I made sure my daughter hydrated sufficiently by tasking her with emptying the water bottle we needed for this activity.
+Real life hack for moms (and all parents) right there!

 We also had a water fight where we sprayed each other with the garden hose before we began.
 That helped a lot with the heat.
+If you’re looking for an easy project that makes cool lava lamps, this it!

 Make Your Own Lava Lamp Instructions